 Traditional Schools of Medicine

 According to ancient Indian and Chinese medicine all the body’s meridians connect to the tongue just as they connect to the feet, hands and ears.
 Because of its proximity, digestive disorders are particularly obvious from tongue analysis.
 The tongue clearly indicates the body’s

 According to ayurveda, your tongue is a map of your internal health.
 Ayurvedic practitioners have used tongue diagnosis (jihavaa pareehsha) for many centuries.
 Abnormalities on the tongue can be read by ayurvedically-trained doctors to provide an in-depth analysis of health.

 Ayurveda considers tongue as a barometer of internal health and uses abnormalities to diagnose conditions.
 This is probably because the tongue is actually the end part (and start) of the gastro-intestinal tract and one of the body’s detoxification paths.
 The furry coating on the tongue is actually toxins eliminated from the digestive system overnight.
 The tongue is directly connected to the heart, therefore indicative of the health of the cardiovascular system.

 For over 5,000 years, Chinese have used a system of medicine that measures the appearance of the tongue to classify the overall physical status of the body, or zheng.
 In Japanese it’s called- Zetsu Shin and Chinese call it She Zhen.
-Bian Que (471-221BC), one of the pioneers of Chinese tongue diagnosis said he could see the patient’s insides from the tongue, identifying past and present patterns as well as predicting future conditions.
+Bian Que (471-221BC), one of the pioneers of Chinese tongue diagnosis said he could see the patient’s insides from the tongue, identifying

 The overall health of the body or zheng can be determined by an analysis of the tongue.
 If the tongue is red, it is considered ‘hot’ whereas a white tongue indicates ‘cold.’
 These temperature markers refer to symptoms within the body and can serve as a warning sign of health problems.